Strong-deflection expansion of the deflection angle near a degenerate photon sphere: Introduction

 For static and spherically symmetric spacetimes, Ref.~\cite{Tsukamoto:2020iez} developed a general strong-deflection expansion for scattering near a degenerate photon sphere and predicted $\hat{\alpha} \propto |b/b_{\mathrm{c}} - 1|^{-1/6}$.
 Subsequent studies of the marginal Reissner--Nordstr\"om naked singularity using a Picard--Fuchs approach~\cite{Sasaki:2025web} and an independent method~\cite{Tsukamoto:2025hbz} (following Ref.~\cite{Eiroa:2002mk}) confirmed the robustness of the $-1/6$ scaling, while showing that the leading coefficient must be extracted using a prescription that remains nonsingular at marginality.

 At marginality, the standard SDL prescription---isolating the logarithmically divergent near-orbit contribution to the deflection-angle integral (see, e.g., Refs.~\cite{Bozza:2002zj,Tsukamoto:2016jzh,Igata:2025taz})---becomes singular because the quadratic instability of the unstable circular photon orbit vanishes.
-The divergence is then governed by the first nonvanishing derivative beyond quadratic order of the effective potential, so a different canonical extraction of the near-critical contribution is needed to obtain unique leading coefficients.
+The divergence is then governed by the first nonvanishing derivative of the effective potential beyond quadratic order, so a different prescription for extracting the near-critical contribution is needed to obtain unique leading coefficients.

-By contrast, for nondegenerate photon spheres, recent progress has shown that the leading logarithmic SDL coefficient admits a manifestly coordinate-invariant expression in terms of local curvature (and, in general relativity, matter variables) evaluated at the photon sphere~\cite{Igata:2025taz} (see also related extensions to axisymmetric settings~\cite{Igata:2025plb,Igata:2025hpy}).
-This invariant viewpoint also clarifies the dynamics: the logarithmic divergence rate is tied to the instability (Lyapunov) exponent of the circular photon orbit~\cite{Stefanov:2010xz,Raffaelli:2014ola}
+By contrast, for nondegenerate photon spheres, recent progress has shown that the leading logarithmic SDL coefficient admits a manifestly coordinate-invariant expression in terms of local curvature (and, in general relativity, matter variables) evaluated at the photon sphere~\cite{Igata:2025taz}.
+This invariant viewpoint also clarifies the dynamics: the logarithmic divergence rate is tied to the instability (Lyapunov) exponent of the circular photon orbit~\cite{Stefanov:2010xz,Raffaelli:2014ola}, which can be derived covariantly from the geodesic-deviation equation and interpreted as the growth rate of transverse deviations driven by the local tidal field~\cite{Igata:2026hzb} (see also related extensions to axisymmetric settings~\cite{Igata:2025plb,Igata:2025hpy}).

 Motivated by recent covariant results for the nondegenerate SDL, we formulate a strong-deflection expansion whose leading coefficients are determined by local, coordinate-invariant data.
 Specifically, we ask which local invariants govern the power-law divergence near a degenerate photon sphere and---within general relativity---how they encode the local stress-energy distribution.